AdobeDocs/pdfservices-api-documentation/src/pages/overview/digital-seal-api/quickstarts.md

 #### Sealing Parameters<span style="color:red">*</span>
-A collection of [parameters](/overview/digital-seal-api/quickstarts/#1-configure-sealing-parameters) that will be applied during seal creation
+A collection of [parameters](/overview/digital-seal-api/quickstarts/#1-configure-sealing-parameters) that will be applied during seal creation.

-There are two ways to access Digital Seal API
+There are two ways to access Digital Seal API:

 **2.1 REST API**

 You can use our cloud based REST API to generate seal on PDF documents.
 <InlineAlert slots="text"/>

-Before you begin with the REST API, refer [How To Get Started](https://documentcloud.adobe.com/document-services/index.html#how-to-get-started-) to learn more about generating the required credentials and invoking the APIs.
+Before you begin with the REST API, refer to [How To Get Started](https://documentcloud.adobe.com/document-services/index.html#how-to-get-started-) to learn more about generating the required credentials and invoking the APIs.

 ```javascript
 curl --location --request POST 'https://pdf-services-dev.adobe.io/operation/digitalseal'